How to create a personal local DWB environment

 Install Microsoft SQL Server

 You need a local database engine, the Microsoft SQL Server.
-We recommend to install the version Microsoft SQL Server Express 2014, which can be downloaded for free from the Microsoft homepage.
+We recommend to install an actual version, e.g. Microsoft SQL Server Express 2014, which can be downloaded for free from the Microsoft homepage.

-Step 1: Download Microsoft SQL Server Express 2014 from the Microsoft download page.
+Step 1: Download the Microsoft SQL Server Express (2014 or higher) from the Microsoft download page.
 There are several different versions available, depending on the operating system version (32 or 64 bit) and the included tools.
 Since you have to administer the database engine, you need - beside the database engine - the Microsoft SQL Server Management Studio.
-Both software packages are usually included in version "ExpressAndTools".
+Both software packages are usually included in variant "ExpressAndTools".

 Configure Microsoft SQL Server

-After Microsoft SQL Server installation the following tools shoud be available:
+After Microsoft SQL Server installation the following tools should be available:

 - Microsoft SQL Server Management Studio

 - Microsoft SQL Server Configuration Manager (might be integrated in "Computer management")

 First you have to activate the TCP/IP protocol for communication with the database server.
 Start the Microsoft SQL Server Manager, if this application is available (see image below).

 Otherwise open the file explorer, right-click on "This PC" and click "Manage" in the context menu.
 You will find the SQL Server Configuration Manager in branch "Services and Applications" (see image below).